tony-aw/broadcast/README.md

 ```

 … but this becomes an issue when `x` and/or `y` become very large, as
-the above operation involves replicating/copying `y` several times -
+the above operation involves replicating `y` several times - which costs
-which costs memory, reduces speed, and the code is not easily scalable
+memory, reduces speed, and the code is not easily scalable for arrays
-for arrays with different dimensions.
+with different dimensions.

 The ‘broadcast’ package performs “broadcasting”, which can do the above,
 but **faster**, **without unnecessary copies**, and scalable to arrays